The Tooley Street fire.

 It began on the afternoon of Saturday, 22 June 1861 at Cotton's Wharf, where many warehouses were situated.
 The buildings were filled with an huge array of goods, including jute, hemp, cotton, spices, tea and coffee.

-It’s thought the fire started by spontaneous combustion... and it caused a huge commotion.
+It is thought the fire started by spontaneous combustion... and it caused a huge commotion.

 Arthur Munby, Diary 22 June 1861:

-...every inch of room on London Bridge was crowded with thousands and thousands of excited faces.
+...every inch of room on London Bridge was crowded with thousands and thousands of excited faces

 The fire spread fast...